fadado/jqt/docs/content/data.md

 Sometimes you want to apply queries in the _jq_ style to CSV or YAML files, in the same style as _jq_ processes JSON data.
-As wrappers to `jq` you have the following utilities shipped with _jqt_:
+As wrappers to `jq` you have the following utilities shipped with <%cite jqt>:

 * `cq`, apply `jq` to CSV input files.
 * `yq`, apply `jq` to YAML input files.